 4. How important is spending money wisely to you?

 These are just a few of the issues that dancers have that Beats& Balance Massage studio strives to address and answer.
 Massage is a natural complement to the dancers’ health and well-being.
 Massage can help keep the body toned, relaxed, and nurtured.
 It can even extend a dancers career by 33%.
 Incorporating Therapeutic Sports and Relaxation massage in urban dance communities to support overall health, injury prevention, body maintenance and relaxation for anyone looking to achieve and maintain their highest level of performance is what Beats & Balance is all about!
 Careful planning and focus is put into creating a reasonably priced health and wellness session that inspires artistic creativity, in a positive and professionally laid-back atmosphere dancers can appreciate and relate to.

-5. As a urban, street and hip hop dancer/dancer professional/choreographer what are some of your daily and physical challenges?
+5. As a urban, street and hip hop dancer, dance professional or choreographer what are some of your daily and physical challenges?

-Take this time and seriously think: Whether its stress, anxiety, lack of focus, lack of creativity, shin splints and back torque from tutting, waacking, jitting (foot work) bboying whatever it is please let me know.
+Take this time and seriously think: Whether its stress, anxiety, lack of focus, lack of creativity, shin splints or back torque from styles such as tutting, waacking, jitting (foot work) bboying whatever it is please let me know.

 6. If you wanted to go to a massage studio created for others like yourself, your health and your wallet what would you want/like?